Trenton Park Is Open Year-round!

 Due to recent damage on the new Trans Canada Trail & grass areas of Trenton Park, the public is reminded that the use of off road vehicles is prohibited at Trenton Park.
 This ban includes, but is not limited to: four wheelers & dirt bikes.
 This ban is to protect the Park’s environmentally-sensitive hiking trails, as well as protect the safety of all trail users & wildlife.
 This ban is in place for drivers of ALL ages and a fine of $150.00 will be enforced.

 Fishing at Trenton Park

-The Park does not stock the ponds.
-For fishing at the Park we ask that you follow the Nova Scotia regulations which can be found in the Nova Scotia Anglers' Handbook and 2021 Summary of Regulations.
-Anyone over the age of 16 must have a valid fishing license
+The ponds were stocked in May 2022.
+For fishing at the Park we ask that you follow the Nova Scotia regulations which can be found in the Nova Scotia Anglers' Handbook and 2022 Summary of Regulations.
+Anyone over the age of 16 must have a valid fishing license.

 Trenton Parks & Recreation